 - Creating training and employment opportunities for apprentices to carry out some of the adaptation work and for housing and grounds maintenance contractors to learn how to maintain these measures and to replicate them elsewhere.

 - Working alongside residents to give them the opportunity to shape the open space improvments on their estates and to promote awareness about the implications of climate change for London and Londoners and the actions residents can take themselves to contribute to adaptation.

 Why Housing Estates?Housing estates present an important opportunity to create new green walls, rain gardens (sustainable urban drainage) and green roofs – all of which help to reduce the risk of flooding and help cool the city during summer heatwaves.

-Discover more about our pilot sites on our Tumblr page, they are;
+Discover more about our pilot sites on the project website - www.urbanclimateproofing.london.

 Get Involved As the project progresses we'll be inviting residents, practitioners and the general public to be part of the project and learn from our experiences.
 Follow us on Twitter @GroundworkLON #urbanclimateproofing

 Check out the project's Tumblr blog.

 For more information please contact Daniel Brittle on 020 7922 1230

 Funding and support from the European Commission’s LIFE+ Programme has made this project possible.
 LIFE+ is the EC's financial instrument supporting the implementation, updating and development of EU environmental policy and legislation by co-financing pilot or demonstration projects with European added value.